zikunye2/cold_start_to_improve_market_thickness_simulation/README.md

 * The coefficients of the PID-controller.
 * The initialized dual variables and learning rate of the SBL-DMD algorithm.
 * The sampling rate of each experiment.
-* For other more fundamental settings including auction mechanisms, CTR predicting models, other cold start algorithms and experiment designs, and long-term behavior of advertisers, one needs to change codes correspondingly
+* The auction mechanism (first-price or second-price).
+* The billing option (pay-by-impression, pay-by-click, pay-by-action, etc.)
+* The ground-truth CTR model.
+* The machine learning oracle for predicting CTR.

 ## Reference
-Ye, Zikun and Zhang, Dennis and Zhang, Heng and Zhang, Renyu and Chen, Xin and Xu, Zhiwei.
+Ye, Zikun, Dennis Zhang, Heng Zhang, Renyu Zhang, Xin Chen, and Zhiwei Xu.
 2021.
 Cold Start to Improve Market Thickness on Online Advertising Platforms: Data-Driven Algorithms and Field Experiments.
 Available at SSRN: https://ssrn.com/abstract=3702786 or http://dx.doi.org/10.2139/ssrn.3702786.